Allerhist-D Side Effects

 Generic Name: clemastine / phenylpropanolamine

-Note: This page contains information about the side effects of clemastine / phenylpropanolamine.
-Some of the dosage forms included on this document may not apply to the brand name Allerhist-D.
+Note: This document contains side effect information about clemastine / phenylpropanolamine.
+Some of the dosage forms listed on this page may not apply to the brand name Allerhist-D.

 Applies to clemastine / phenylpropanolamine: oral tablet extended release

 Nearly all patients treated with clemastine experience drowsiness, which may subside in some patients with extended use.
 Patients should be warned against driving, as well as concomitant ingestion of alcohol and other sedative-hypnotic drugs, while taking clemastine.

 Few cases of dyskinesias and tremors, often of the face, have been reported in patients whose chronic use of antihistamines extended over a period of 3 to 10 years.
 Some of these cases were only partially relieved by discontinuation of the drug.
 Haloperidol was successful in relieving symptoms.

 Seizures may occur in rare cases of hypertensive crisis due to phenylpropanolamine and have been reported with normally recommended doses as well as in cases of overuse or overdose.